gini/gini-capture-sdk-android/ginicapture/src/doc/source/event-tracking.rst

 ====

-In version `3.12.0 <https://github.com/gini/gini-capture-sdk-android/releases/tag/3.12.0>`_ we introduced the possibility to track various events which occur during the usage of the Gini Vision Library.
+In version `3.12.0 <https://github.com/gini/gini-capture-sdk-android/releases/tag/3.12.0>`_ we introduced the possibility to track various events which occur during the usage of the Gini Capture SDK.

 To subscribe to the events you need to implement the ``EventTracker`` interface and pass it to the builder when creating a new ``GiniVision`` instance.